marcandre259/blog/_posts/2025-04-21-crossover-design.md

 In your design, the main advantage of a model is its ability to include time-varying covariates like respiratory rate.
 I find this approach more straightforward: you directly control for subject and period effects while estimating the treatment difference.

-Here’s an R linear regression example producing the same t-statistic as the two-step approach:
+Here’s a R linear regression example producing the same t-statistic as the two-step approach:
 ```R
 fit1 <- lm(X ~ Treatment + factor(PatientID) + Period, data=crossover_data)
 summary(fit1)